 However, Dorsey himself claims that the real first tweet was written long before he launched the service:

 "When I was young, I was obsessed with maps.
 When I was 14 years old, I learned to write code to create programs for courier services.
 In 2001, while working for one of these services, I realized that I had a complete picture of what was going on with the shipments in the city.
 But that picture lacked people, so I created a program for my BlackBerry that mailed messages to all my friends.
 When I got to Golden Gate Park, I sent a message saying, "I'm at the Bison Paddock watching the bison."
 In fact, it was the first tweet I ever sent - five years before Twitter was created.
 No one saw it right away, though, and when the message was seen, everyone responded with a misunderstanding - why write what I was doing the moment I did it?", told Dorsey.

-So, Twitter started with a funny phrase and some animals, it is exactly how the first YouTube video looked like.
-Now, Twitter has more than 300 million users from all around the world, and the service remains one of the main news platforms.
+So, Twitter started with a funny phrase and some animals, it is precisely how the first YouTube video looked.
+Now, Twitter has more than 300 million users worldwide, and the service remains one of the leading news platforms.